-30. In order to ensure the full implementation of the principles and rights elaborated on in the previous paragraphs, it is necessary to establish an effective organization for the administration of juvenile justice, and a comprehensive juvenile justice system.
-As stated in article 40(3) CRC, States Parties shall seek to promote the establishment of laws, procedures, authorities and institutions specifically applicable to children in conflict with the penal law.
-What the basic provisions of these laws and procedures are required to be, has been presented in this General Comment above.
-More and other provisions are left to the discretion of States Parties.
+- 90. In order to ensure the full implementation of the principles and rights elaborated in the previous paragraphs, it is necessary to establish an effective organization for the administration of juvenile justice, and a comprehensive juvenile justice system.
+As stated in article 40 (3) of CRC, States parties shall seek to promote the establishment of laws, procedures, authorities and institutions specifically applicable to children in conflict with the penal law. - 91.
+What the basic provisions of these laws and procedures are required to be, has been presented in the present general comment.
+More and other provisions are left to the discretion of States parties.
 This also applies to the form of these laws and procedures.
-They can be laid down in special chapters of the (general) criminal and procedural law, or be brought together in a

-A comprehensive juvenile justice system further requires the establishment of specialized units within the police, the judiciary, the court system, the prosecutor's office, as well as specialized defenders or other representatives who provide legal or other appropriate assistance to the child.

-31. The Committee recommends the States Parties to establish juvenile courts either as separate units or as part of existing regional/district courts.
-Where that is not immediately feasible for practical reasons, the States Parties should ensure the appointment of specialized judges or magistrates for dealing with cases of juvenile justice.
+They can be laid down in special chapters of the general criminal and procedural law, or be brought together in a separate act or law on juvenile justice. - 92.
+A comprehensive juvenile justice system further requires the establishment of specialized units within the police, the judiciary, the court system, the prosecutor's office, as well as specialized defenders or other representatives who provide legal or other appropriate assistance to the child. - 93.
+The Committee recommends that the States parties establish juvenile courts either as separate units or as part of existing regional/district courts.
+Where that is not immediately feasible for practical reasons, the States parties should ensure the appointment of specialized judges or magistrates for dealing with cases of juvenile justice.

-In addition, specialized services such as probation, counselling or supervision should be established together with specialized facilities including e.g. day treatment centres and, where necessary, facilities for residential care and treatment of child offenders.
-In this juvenile justice system, an effective coordination of the activities of all these specialized units, services and facilities should be promoted in an ongoing manner.

-From many of the States Parties reports it is clear that non-governmental organisations can and do play an important role not only in the prevention of juvenile delinquency but also in the administration of juvenile justice.
-The Committee therefore recommends States Parties to seek the active involvement of these organisations in the development and implementation of their comprehensive juvenile justice policy and to provide them with the necessary resources for this involvement.
+- 94. In addition, specialized services such as probation, counselling or supervision should be established together with specialized facilities including for example day treatment centres and, where necessary, facilities for residential care and treatment of child offenders.
+In this juvenile justice system, an effective coordination of the activities of all these specialized units, services and facilities should be promoted in an ongoing manner. - 95.
+It is clear from many States parties' reports that non-governmental organizations can and do play an important role not only in the prevention of juvenile delinquency as such, but also in the administration of juvenile justice.
+The Committee therefore recommends that States parties seek the active involvement of these organizations in the development and implementation of their comprehensive juvenile justice policy and provide them with the necessary resources for this involvement.